jevans321/NetflixClone-Users-Licensing-Microservice/README.md

 # NetflixClone- Users & Licensing Microservice
 This is a back-end System Design project of a Netflix-Clone Application.
 I created a microservice that assigns regions for each user based on their IP address and stores the users account data to a PostgreSQL database.
+10 million records were added to the database and the database queries were optimized.

 ### Deployment:
 **Amazon Web Services**<br/>